 - Responsible

-- · Not Responsible
+- Not Responsible

 - Push?
 (Burden of proof)

 - The final regulations require the burden of proof to remain on the recipient, and the recipient must reach a

 determination of responsibility against the respondent if the evidence meets the applicable standard of evidence

+where the property of the evidence is a supplied to the property of the evidence of the evidence is a supplied to the evidence of t

 - Consider the Jameis Winston incident at FSU.
-Justice Harding "wrote that both sides' version of the events had strengths and weaknesses, but he did not find the credibility of one 'substantially stronger than the other.'
+Justice Harding "wrote that both sides' version of the events had strengths and weaknesses, but he did not find the credibility of one 'substantiallystronger than the other.'
 'In sum, the preponderance of the evidence has not shown that you are responsible for any of the charged violations of the Code,' Harding wrote.'
 ESPN, James Winston ruling: No violation (Dec.
 21, 2014).

-- Admission of Responsibility?
+- · Admission of Responsibility?

-- Remedies/Sanctions
+- · Remedies/Sanctions

-REMEMBER: No premature dismissal of a formal complaint based on burden of proof (which is different than the three mandatory dismissal standards - alleged conduct does not meet the definition of sexual harassment, did not occur in the recipient's education program or activity, or did not occur against a person in the United States.)
+REMEMBER: No premature dismissal of a formal complaint based on burder of proof (which is different than the three mandatory dismissal standards - alleged conduct does not meet the definition of sexual harassment, did not occur in the recipient's education program or activity, or did not occur against a person in the United States.)

-[A] recipient should not apply a discretionary dismissal in situations where the recipient does not know whether it can meet the burden of proof under § 106.45(b)(5)(i).
+[A] recipient should not apply a discretionary dismissal in situations where the recipient does not know whether it can meet the burden of proof under § 106.45(b)(f)).
 Decisions about whether the recipient's burden of proof has been carried must be made in accordance with §§ 106.45(b)(6)-(7) - not prematurely made by persons other than the decision-maker, without following those adjudication and written determination requirements.